 Actions proposed in this EA that could negatively affect BSCs are hoof action from livestock grazing, and actions associated with construction and removal of fences.
 However, grazing that reduces fine fuels would reduce fire probability and severity, which would protect BSCs from damage associated with fire and would positively affect BSCs.
+Grazing removal may result, overtime, in an increase in species richness, but this would be minimal in the portions of the Allotment that would continue to have wild horse impacts.
 Therefore, the effects of alternatives on BSCs are not analyzed in detail in this EA.
 For these reasons, none of the alternatives would have a significant effect on this BSC issue and, therefore, this issue is not analyzed in detail.